Home Maps Resources Calendar About

 Today, the square block encompassing the lighthouse is Texas’ smallest state park: Port Isabel Lighthouse State Historical Park.
 The lighthouse was fully restored in 2000, when a replica of the keeper’s dwelling was built to house an interpretive display and the offices of the Port Isabel Chamber of Commerce.
 The lighthouse closed for a planned three-month-long renovation in October 2016, but did not re-open to the public until January 2, 2018.
 The Texas Parks and Wildlife Department spent over $600,000 to replace railing, repair the exterior, and make improvements to the adjacent keeper’s dwelling.
 Visitors can now access the catwalk around the lantern room that had been closed due to safety issues since 2014.

 In 2022, Dan Spinella of ArtWorks Florida installed a replica revolving third-order Fresnel lens in the lantern room of Point Isabel Lighthouse.
-The project, which also includes a pedestal and lamp, was funded by The Texas Historical Commission.
-A relighting of the lighthouse, which had been inactive for 117 years, was held on December 9, 2022.
+The project, which also included a pedestal and lamp, was funded by The Texas Historical Commission.
+A relighting ceremony for the lighthouse, which had been inactive for 117 years, was held on December 9, 2022.

 Point Isabel Lighthouse is the only lighthouse in Texas open for climbing, and the panoramic views of Laguna Madre and South Padre Island are well worth the small admission fee and the minor exertion required to surmount the tower.